feedzai/feedzai-openml-python/openml-generic-python/README.md

 ### Usage

-When the user imports a model to the Feedzai platform using this provider, the import assumes a folder called ```script``` containing the Python code.
+When the user imports a model with path '/random-forest-v1' to the Feedzai platform using this provider, then this provider assumes a 'classifier.py' file within it:

     .
     └── random-forest-v1
-        └── script
         └── classifier.py